Fee-for-Service Specialty Pharmacy Drug Program

 If the specialty drug is to be administered in the MA beneficiary's home, the prescriber may also order any ancillary supplies needed for administration and, if necessary, indicate the in-home health provider that the beneficiary prefers to administer the medication.

 NOTE: If the specialty medication requires prior authorization, the prescriber must initiate the request for prior authorization before contacting the preferred specialty pharmacy provider.
 Please refer to the Pharmacy Prior Authorization General Requirements for information about the prior authorization process.

-- The preferred specialty pharmacy provider will contact the MA beneficiary to provide information about the preferred specialty pharmacy provider's patient care coordination services and, if applicable, arrange for home delivery and coordinate in-home nursing services.
+- The preferred specialty pharmacy provider will contact the MA beneficiary to provide information about the preferred specialty pharmacy provider's patient care coordination services.

 - The preferred specialty pharmacy provider will deliver the specialty medication to the prescriber's office, MA beneficiary's home or work, or other chosen location on the "needs by" date requested by the prescriber.

-- The preferred specialty pharmacy provider will contact the prescriber and/or the MA beneficiary to confirm that the beneficiary is still receiving therapy with the specialty medication prior to delivering a refill.
-NOTE: The preferred specialty pharmacy provider will not deliver the specialty drug without this confirmation.
+- REFILLS: The preferred specialty pharmacy provider will contact the prescriber and/or the MA beneficiary to confirm that the beneficiary is still receiving therapy with the specialty medication prior to delivering a refill.
+NOTE: The preferred specialty pharmacy provider will not deliver the specialty medication without this confirmation.